skip to main content

 Best TV plans for watching the NFL Playoffs

 You don’t need to shop for a super expansive (not to mention expensive) TV plan to watch the NFL Playoffs.
-Apart from one wild card game on Peacock, you can catch the playoffs on ABC, CBS, FOX, and NBC.
+Apart from the wild card game on Amazon Prime Video, you can catch the playoffs on ABC, CBS, FOX, and NBC.
 All four channels are accessible over the air with the proper digital antenna setup, which we explain more thoroughly in our section below on watching the NFL Playoffs for free.

 Which TV providers offer NFL playoff channels?